 Lincoln Transit operates a Handi-Van Service which has been in existence for the past four years.
 The Handi-Van Service includes eight vans, seating five to twelve passengers, depending on the disability.
 Five of the vans are equipped with rear and side lifts.
-They are operated from 6:30 A.M. to 10:00 P.M. weekdays and 9:00 A.M. until 7:00 P.M.
-Saturdays.
-Sundays, one van is used from 9:00 A.M. until 1:00 P.M.
+They are operated from 6:30 AM to 10:00 PM weekdays and 9:00 AM until 7:00 PM Saturdays.
+Sundays, one van is used from 9:00 AM until 1:00 PM.
 Six vans are operated at one time on weekdays with two back up buses to assure constant service.

-Any disabled persons who wishes to use the service must register with the local office for the Aged.
+Any diabled persons who wishes to use the service must register with the local office for the Aged.
 They in turn issue an identification card and sell tickets with 10 punch holes for \$3.00.
 The ID card plus the ticket entitles them to ride the Handi-Van.

-The operation is on a first come, first service basis with the severely handicapped receiving priority.
+The operation is on a first come, first serve basis with the severly handicapped receiving priority.
 With the exception of the regular passenger who works or goes to school each day, patrons must call 24 hours in advance for reservations.
 However, in emergency situations this 24-hour advance is not required.

 An average of 150 passengers are carried per weekday and there is no limitation of where passengers can be picked up or left off in the city of Lincoln.
-This page replaces an intentionally blank page in the original. -- CTR Library Digitization Team

-IDENTIFYING THE ELDERLY & HANDICAPPED IN TEXAS
+IDENTIFYING THE PROBLEM IN TEXAS